Censored Quantile Instrumental Variable Estimation with Stata: The cqiv command

 \subsection{Examples}

 We illustrate how to use the command by using some examples.
-For the dataset, we use a household expenditure dataset for alcohol consumption drawn from the British Family Expenditure Survey (FES); see \citet{CFK15} for detailed description of the data.
-Using this dataset, we are interested in learning how alcohol share of consumption (\texttt{alcohol}) is affected by (logarithm of) expenditure (\texttt{logexp}), controlling for the number of children (\texttt{nkids}).
-For the endogenous expenditure, we use disposable income, i.e., (logarithm of) wages (\texttt{logwages}), as an excluded instrument.
+For the dataset, we use a household expenditure dataset for alcohol consumption drawn from the British Family Expenditure Survey (FES); see \citet{BCK07} and \citet{CFK15} for detailed description of the data.
+Using this dataset, we are interested in learning how the share of total expenditure on alcohol (\texttt{alcohol}) is affected by (logarithm of) total expenditure (\texttt{logexp}), controlling for the number of children (\texttt{nkids}).
+For the endogenous expenditure, we use disposable income, i.e., (logarithm of) gross earnings of the head of the household (\texttt{logwages}), as an excluded instrument.
 The dataset (\texttt{alcoholengel.dta}) can be downloaded from SSC as follows: